trek10inc/awsume/PluginDocumentation.md

 - ***Function Name:*** `handle_arguments_func`
 - ***Arguments:***
   - `arguments` What was returned from `add_arguments_func`
+  - `app` The App object itself that contains all of the AWSume functions
 - This function is called to handle anything special that should happen when an argument is in acertain state.
 - For instance, when the `-v` flag is passed, to display the version, the displaying of the versionis handled in the default `handle_arguments_func`.
 For any arguments you add, this is where you canhandle those arguments.
 - This function does not return anything.